phalcon-orphanage/docs/en/installation.md

 - Ubuntu/Debian with Apache2: `/etc/php7/apache2/conf.d/30-phalcon.ini` with this Content:
 - Ubuntu/Debian with Php7-FPM: `/etc/php7/fpm/conf.d/30-phalcon.ini`
 - Ubuntu/Debian with Php7-CLI: `/etc/php7/cli/conf.d/30-phalcon.ini`

+For PHP 8.+ the above paths might differ slightly.

 The instructions above will compile **and** install the module on your system.
 You can also compile the extension and then add it manually in your `ini` file: